 The harness and continuous wrap hip belt do a good job of stabilizing the load with 2 convenient zip pockets on the hip belt to stash gear you want close at hand.

-It has an external hydration sleeve for your water bladder, an ice tool loop and LidLock helmet attachment.
+It has an external sleeve for your hydration bladder, an ice tool loop and LidLock helmet attachment.
 The bag isn’t waterproof but you can buy a rain cover for it.

 The benefits of a good pair of hiking boots can quickly be undone by a mediocre pair of socks.

 These, however, are some of the best lightweight hiking socks we’ve seen.
 Socks just don’t get more comfy than these with a perfect combination of merino wool and synthetic fibers.